frace/vim-heynumber/README.md

 [vim-heynumber][what-vim-heynumber] is a plugin for the Vim editor.
 It enables `number` and `relativenumber` inside buffers where I really need it and switches its behaviour in insert (nu/nornu) and normal (nu/rnu) modes.
-Additionaly it disables (nonu/nornu) linenumbers inside empty buffers and enables them as soon as the buffer isn't empty anymore.
+Additionally it disables (nonu/nornu) linenumbers inside empty buffers and enables them dynamically as soon as the buffer isn't empty anymore.

 [what-vim-heynumber]:https://github.com/frace/vim-heynumber